hanya/pyuno3ext/README.md

 PC_NAME should be name of your computer.

-After that you can find the following files in the build directory.
+After that you can find the following files in the build/ directory.
 * Python3Loader-VERSION-PLATFORM.oxt
 * Python3Script-VERSION.oxt